2025 Fall JEWISH 175E 002 LEC 002

 Hours & Workload

-3 hours of instructor presentation of course materials per week, 9 to 8 hours of outside work hours per week, and 0 to 1 hours of the exchange of opinions or questions on course material per week.
+3 hours of instructor presentation of course materials per week, and 9 to 8 hours of outside work hours per week.

 Course Catalog Description